Goal 15: Policies, processes and practices

 Promoting conservation and sustainable utilisation of land

 In addition to this, we also work with local conservation organisations planting trees and helping with repairs in nature reserves and woodlands.
 For example, we worked with a local resident conservation group in our local community in Ardwick on a tree planting project to enhance nature and wildlife.
-We have also partnered with the Eden Reforestation Projecthelping to plant over 4,500 trees – that’s over 1,400 tonnes of CO2 sequestered over the next 25 years.
+We have also partnered with the Eden Reforestation Project helping to plant over 4,500 trees – that’s over 1,400 tonnes of CO2 sequestered over the next 25 years.
+Additionally, we are partnered with City of Trees, Community Forest charity for the Greater Manchester area.
+As part of this we are working with City of Trees to plant 200 trees across new woodland sites in Greater Manchester.

 Maintain and extend current ecosystems’ biodiversity

 We work directly to maintain and extend existing ecosystems and their biodiversity.
-Alongside our three main commitments—1) achieving 20% biodiversity net gain on all new construction and refurbishment projects, 2) increasing green space by 10% by 2028 (from 2018 levels), and 3) improving green space quality by 30% by 2028 (based on Defra’s biodiversity metric from the 2022 baseline)—we outline further efforts in our Valuing Nature Action Plan:
+We have three main commitments — 1) achieving 20% biodiversity net gain on all new construction and refurbishment projects, 2) increasing green space by 10% by 2028 (from 2018 levels), and 3) improving green space quality by 30% by 2028 (based on Defra’s biodiversity metric from the 2022 baseline)—

 • Enhance the condition of existing ponds to ‘moderate’ and create at least one new pond by 2028.